WebDevStudios/wp-search-with-algolia/README.txt

 === WP Search with Algolia ===
 Contributors: WebDevStudios, williamsba1, tw2113, mrasharirfan, scottbasgaard, gregrickaby, richaber, daveromsey
-Tags: search, algolia, autocomplete, instantsearch, relevance search, faceted search, find-as-you-type search, ecommerce, seo, woocommerce, advanced search
-Requires at least: 5.3
+Tags: algolia, autocomplete, instantsearch, relevance search, ai search Requires at least: 5.3
-Tested up to: 6.8.2
+Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 2.10.3
+Stable tag: 2.10.4
 License: GNU General Public License v2.0, MIT License

-Use the power of Algolia to enhance your website's search.
-Enable Autocomplete and Instantsearch for fast and accurate results and relevance.
+Use the power of Algolia AI Search & Discovery to enhance your website's search.
+Enable AI-powered Autocomplete and InstantSearch for fast, accurate results and relevance.

 == Description ==

-Easily integrate the powerful search tool Algolia directly into your WordPress website.
+Easily integrate the powerful search tool Algolia AI Search & Discovery directly into your WordPress website.
 Quickly index all of your website’s content and provide lightning fast and accurate search results within minutes!

 Built and supported by WebDevStudios, the website agency behind Custom Post Type UI, WP Search with Algolia immediately improves search on your website.
 Your users will be impressed!